CaChannel/caffi/docs/source/intro.rst

 and the connection callback method is best suited to toolkit components with long runtime duration.
 Use of :func:`caffi.ca.state` is appropriate only in programs that prefer to poll for connection state changes instead of opting for asynchronous notification.
-The ca_pend_io function blocks only for channels created specifying no callback function.
+The :func:`caffi.ca.pend_io` function blocks only for channels created specifying no callback function.
 The user's connection state change function will be run immediately from within :func:`caffi.ca.create_channel` if the CA client and CA server are both hosted within the same address space (within the same process).